78 Assisted Living Communities near Houston

 Houston enjoys mild winters and warm, humid summers.
 The average daily temperature in January is 52.2 degrees, while the average daily temperature in July is 83.5 degrees.
 The city’s proximity to the ocean means the breezes of the Gulf of Mexico keep it from getting as hot as inland cities such as San Antonio, Austin, and Dallas.
 With such beautiful weather, residents can take advantage any time of year of the city’s 293 parks covering 32,733 acres.

-Transportation in Houston
+Transportation in and Around Houston

 Houston has a robust transportation network that includes METRO buses and light rail service within the city; it operates a fleet of 1,211 buses servicing 1,285 square miles, has 23 miles of light rail, offers $1.25 one-way fares and has a flat taxi fare of $6 for all trips within the downtown area.

-Fun Facts About the City of Houston
+Fun Facts About Houston

 Houston is more than the largest city in Texas; it was the capital of the Republic of Texas when the state was an independent nation.
 Houston was named for Texas general Sam Houston and first incorporated as the capital in 1837.